tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Voting rounds

-On voting rounds, the judging party will ask for players to vote.
+On voting rounds, the judging party will ask players to vote.

 Players should vote immediately, no delay is given.
 Players should vote according to the rules and they should respect any official vote promise agreement they made via a transaction.

-The judging party, for every player's vote, will check that it respects the rule, and then check that it respects vote promises that have been registered via previous transaction.
+The judging party, for every player's vote, will check that it respects the rules, and will then check that it respects vote promises that have been registered via previous transaction.
 To summarise, a voting round go through the following steps, in
 order: